Multiclass Classification, Information, Divergence, and Surrogate Risk: Introduction

-To allow better fidelity to real-world considerations, one thus frequently expands this classical formulation to include a preprocessing stage in which the vector $X$ is mapped into a vector $Z$ via a (data-dependent) mapping $\quant : \mc{X} \to \mc{Z}$.
+As \citet{NguyenWaJo09} note in the binary case, one thus frequently extends the classical formulation~\eqref{eqn:surrogate-risk} to include a stage in which a (data-dependent) $\quant : \mc{X} \to \mc{Z}$ maps the vector $X$ into a vector $Z$.
 A number of situations suggest such an approach.
-In most practical classification scenarios~\cite{SchapireFr12}, one includes an equivalent ``feature selection'' stage to reduce the dimension of $X$ or increase its interpretability.
-As a second motivation, consider the decentralized detection problem~\cite{Tsitsiklis93} in communication applications in engineering, where data are collected through remote sensors and communicated through limited bandwidth or stored using limited memory.
-In this case, the central decision maker can infer the initial distribution $P_i$ only after communication of the transformed vector $Z = \quant(X)$, and one wishes to choose a \emph{quantizer} $\quant$ from a family $\quantfam$ of acceptable (low complexity) quantizers.
+In most practical classification scenarios~\cite{SchapireFr12}, an equivalent feature selection reduces the dimension of $X$ or increases its interpretability.
+As a second motivation, consider the decentralized detection problem~\cite{Tsitsiklis93,NguyenWaJo09} in communication applications in engineering, where remote sensors communicate data $X \sim P_i$ through limited bandwidth or memory.
+In this case, the central processor can infer the distribution $P_i$ only after communication of the transformed vector $Z = \quant(X)$, and one chooses a \emph{quantizer} $\quant$ from a family $\quantfam$ of (low complexity) quantizers.
 In fuller abstraction, we may treat the problem as a Bayesian experimental design problem, where the mapping $\quant : \mc{X} \to \mc{Z}$ may be stochastic and is chosen from a family $\quantfam$ of possible experiments (observation channels).
-In each of the preceding examples, the desire to incorporate a quantizer $\quant$ into the testing classification procedure poses a more complicated problem, as it is now required to simultaneously find both a data representation $\quant$ and decision rule $\discfunc$.
+In each of the preceding examples, the incorporation of a quantizer $\quant$ into the classification procedure poses a more complex problem, as one must simultaneously find a data representation $\quant$ and discriminant $\discfunc$.
 The goal, paralleling that for the risk~\eqref{eqn:surrogate-risk}, thus becomes joint minimization of the \emph{quantized $\loss$-risk}

 over a prespecified family $\quantfam$ of quantizers $\quant : \mc{X} \to \mc{Z}$, where $\discfunc : \mc{Z} \to \R^k$.